kzndotsh/awesome-discordpy/readme.md

 - [Skelmis/Discord-Anti-Spam](https://github.com/Skelmis/Discord-Anti-Spam) - DPY Anti-Spam is a package aimed to handle all required logic under the hood for handling spammers.
 - [YousefEZ/discord-qalib](https://github.com/YousefEZ/discord-qalib) - Discord library built on discord.py to simplify source code by rendering markup (xml) templates of embeds and menus (Pagination).
 - [MiroslavRosenov/better-ipc](https://github.com/MiroslavRosenov/better-ipc) - High-performance inter-process communication library designed to work with the latest version of discord.py.
+- [Sheppsu/discord-ext-listening](https://github.com/Sheppsu/discord-ext-listening) - Voice receive extension for discord.py built on multiprocessing and designed to be flexible.
 - [CasuallyCalm/discord-pretty-help](https://github.com/CasuallyCalm/discord-pretty-help) - An embed version of the built in help command for discord.py.
 - [discord-ext-voice-recv](https://github.com/imayhaveborkedit/discord-ext-voice-recv) - Voice receive extension package for discord.py.
 - [tibue99/ezcord](https://github.com/tibue99/ezcord) - An easy-to-use extension for Discord.py and Pycord.